 PEPPERMINT FUDGE

-This peppermint fudge is a wonderful Christmas addition.
+This peppermint fudge is an wonderful addition to your Christmas celebration.
 Not only is it festive for the holiday season it is also beautiful on the dessert table.
-If you like peppermint you will love this delicious fudge.
+If you like peppermint, you will love this delicious fudge.
 It’s easy to make, only a few ingredients and is a wonderful gift too.
 We love to make gift bags for our neighbors each year, so we make a batch of this and each gift bag gets a few pieces.
 It’s always nice have a variety of sweet treats during the Christmas season.

 Peppermint Fudge